JulianKemmerer/PipelineC/docs/pypeline_TESTS.md

   the overflow.
 Every `synth_device_models` build with long factory names (stream AUTO_PIPELINE, soft_div) exercises the same path.
 See `DEVICE_MODELS_DESIGN.md` §2.

+**Warm output directories.** A copy of a warm output directory, or a warm rerun, must reuse its cached leaf results. `pypeline_sim_debug.py` depends on this, and the non-`--comb` `native_vs_vhdl_sim` entries exercise it end to end.
+Three tests cover it:

+- **`warm_copy_no_resynth_test.py` (build_report_device_models):** builds
+  `self_check_auto_fsm_test.py` under sky130, copies the output directory, and rebuilds in the copy.
+The rebuild must re-synthesize no DEVICE_MODELS leaf and print no cache-mismatch line.
+It fails if any of the three fixes below is reverted.
+  - The design matters: its AUTO_FSM passes differ in `c_structs_pkg` types and in which call site first elaborates a shared built-in.
+  - `auto_fsm_test.py` has neither flip.
+It only catches the absolute-path regression.
+- **`device_models_sta_test.py` (unit):**
+  `test_synthesis_identity_survives_copying_the_output_directory` checks that
+  a copied output directory keeps the same synthesis identity.
+VHDL inputs are recorded relative to the output root, and the mapped netlist relative to its log.
+- **`generated_vhdl_stability_test.py` (unit):** checks that generated VHDL doesn't change between parse passes:
+  - `c_structs_pkg` only grows: a pass with no new types leaves the file untouched, new types are appended after the existing ones, and a redefined type or a changed preamble starts the package over;
+  - a shared C built-in operator entity gets no call-site `-- Source:` comment;
+  - an identical re-render doesn't rewrite the file (`WRITE_TEXT_IF_CHANGED`), so a thread reading it never sees it truncated.

 ## `native_vs_vhdl_sim` probe rules